 Who We Are

 Jay is the Director of the Abrons Arts Center and responsible for all aspects of the Center's curation, programming, and administration.
 Prior to joining Henry Street in 2006, he served as Canon for Liturgy and the Arts at The Cathedral of St. John the Divine for over a decade and was a Fellow at the John F. Kennedy Center for the Performing Arts in Washington DC from 2004-5.
-He frequently serves on review panels for the public and private foundations, and has been on the jury of the Bessie Awards since 2012.
-Jay is a graduate of the University of Minnesota and Yale University.
+He frequently serves on review panels for public funding and private foundations, and has served on the Bessie Award jury since 2012.
+He is a graduate of the University of Minnesota and Yale University.

 Engagement Manager for Visual Arts

 As Engagement Manager for Visual Arts, Julio coordinates all visual arts classes and school based residencies.
 He is currently working on a Masters in Leadership in Museum Education at Bank Street College.
 Originally from Lakewood, California, Julio earned a BA in psychology from the University of Southern California where he began his interest in education and community service.
 After completing a BFA in Drawing/Painting from San Francisco State University, he remained in San Francisco working with San Francisco MoMA, Jewish Community Center of San Francisco, and Root Division.
 His museum education practice transported him to Medellin, Colombia to work with El Museo de Arte Moderno.
 Julio is currently working on a personal project to record his family history through writings, drawings and found objects.

 Kim is responsible for registering students for workshops and classes.
 She also manages the music department.
 Kim has been with Henry Street since 1987, working full time as a receptionist and clerk at Youth Services.
 She has also worked at Governuer and Bellevue Hospitals.